preciofishbone/OmniaDocsG2/working-with-processes/processes-library-settings/index.rst

 .. image:: process-library-settings-permissions-details.png

-You can add/remove groups and/or users to these fields, this way.
+You can add/remove groups and/or users to these fields, this way:

-2. To edit permissions, open the list to select a user.
+2. Open the list to select a user or group.

 .. image:: process-library-settings-permissions-details-list.png